Maggie-karuri/python-p3-v2-final-project/README.md

 ## Example

 Here’s an example of what you can do with the Table Manager:
+0. Exit the Program
 1. Create a new table and add data to it.
-2. Display all tables to see what you’ve created.
-3. Edit a table to change its title or update its data.
+2. Edit a table to change its title or update its data.
+3. Delete an existing table from database.
+4. Display all tables to see what you’ve created.
-4. Export a table to a CSV file for use in other programs.
+5. Export a table to a CSV file for use in other programs.